software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

 });
 ```

-2.3 Increase contrast of perlin noise to gain more lava-like effect.
+2.3 Increase contrast of perlin noise to gain a more lava-like effect.
 Use `sharpen` function from utility file.
 📁 `lamp.web.ts`
 ```diff
 const mainFragment = tgpu['~unstable'].fragmentFn({